Dr Andreas Foulias

 Profile:

-Dr Andreas Foulias is Teaching Associate at the Theological School of the Church of Cyprus since 2017; he specialises in Christian and Byzantine Archaeology.
+Dr Andreas Foulias has been working as a Teaching Associate at the Theological School of the Church of Cyprus since 2017.
+He specialises in Christian and Byzantine Art and Archaeology.
 In 2004/2005 he worked as an Adjunct Lecturer at the University of Cyprus, teaching an undergraduate course on the Paleo-Christian Art of Cyprus.
 Dr Foulias received his PhD from the Department of History and Archaeology of the University of Athens, Greece (2011) with a thesis titled Architecture and Monumental Painting in Cyprus during the Period of Arab Raids (649-965).